DanciuA004/Year3Project/diary.md

 # Diary
+### Wednesday the 2nd of April 2025
+Continued work on the report.
+Re-done chapers 1,2 and 3.

 ### Teusday the 1st of April 2025
 Worked on final year report.
 Set up meeting with supervisor for Thursday.